-Joey Berzowska
+Joanna Berzowska

-founder, research partner
+founder, research director

-Joanna Berzowska is (a) Associate Professor of Design and Computation Arts and Director of the Graduate Certificate Program in Digital Technologies at Concordia University, (b) a member of the Hexagram Research Institute in Montreal, and (c) the founder and research director of XS Labs, where her team develops innovative methods and applications in electronic textiles and responsive garments.
+Joanna Berzowska is Associate Professor of Design and Computation Arts at Concordia University and a member of the Hexagram Research Institute in Montreal.
 She is the founder and research director of XS Labs, where her team develops innovative methods and applications in electronic textiles and responsive garments.
 Her art and design work has been shown in the Cooper-Hewitt Design Museum in NYC, the V&A in London, the Millenium Museum in Beijing, various SIGGRAPH Art Galleries, ISEA, the Art Directors Club in NYC, the Australian Museum in Sydney, NTT ICC in Tokyo, and Ars Electronica Center in Linz among others.
 She lectures internationally about the field of electronic textiles and related social, cultural, aesthetic, and political issues.
-She was recently selected for the Maclean's 2006 Honour Roll as one of "thirty nine Canadians who make the world a better place to live in".She received her Masters of Science from MIT for her work titled Computational Expressionism and subsequently worked with the Tangible Media Group of the MIT Media Lab and cofounded International Fashion Machines in Boston.
-She holds a BA in Pure Math and a BFA in Design Arts.
+She was selected for the Maclean's 2006 Honour Roll as one of "thirty nine Canadians who make the world a better place to live in".
+She received her Masters of Science from MIT and worked with the Tangible Media Group of the MIT Media Lab before co-founding International Fashion Machines in Boston.

 Vincent Leclerc